fiskaly/fiskaly-sdk-swift/CONTRIBUTING.md

 Currently tests that involve authentication with our APIs will not be tested automatically with Github-Actions, because of the way Github handles secrets.
 If your test-plan include such tests, make sure to mention them in the pull request and test them locally.
 Add these tests to the `skip-testing`-flag in the github-workflow, so the workflow does not fail because of that.

+We may close pull request with failing tests immediately, with or without comment, so make sure that the tests are running successfully.

 #### Breaking Changes